STAT 385 Summer 2025 Unofficial Syllabus

 -

-Learners must be able to explain and summarize R code.
+Learners must be able to interpret, explain, and summarize R code.

 -

-Learners will share and discuss programming ideas, code chunks, and other thoughts to aid in meaningful dialogue.
+Learners must share and discuss programming ideas, code chunks, and other thoughts to aid in meaningful dialogue.

 -

-Learners will reflect on their own learning of programming principles.
+Learners must reflect on their own learning of programming methods and principles.

 -

-Learners will build programs, tools, and games and store all work using git, a version control software, and GitHub.
+Learners must build programs, tools, and games and store all work using git, a version control software, and GitHub.

 Course Staff